Panthers find ways to rally again, top Blues 4-3 in shootout

 The Blues played the final 1:57 of overtime on the penalty kill, and most of that with defenseman Robert Bortuzzo playing without a stick.
 All he had was arms and legs to get in passing lanes, and even with Florida playing 4-on-3 — and four sticks vs. two — the Blues found a way to go to a shootout.

+“It’s unreal.
+He just, he finds a way to get it done,” Blues coach Craig Berube said of Bortuzzo’s stickless effort.
+“That’s the bottom line.
+He puts his body on the line, which he did.
+He just he does whatever he can.”

-But Bobrovsky came up with the save at the end to seal the win, and Florida improved to 14-1-0 at home.
+Bobrovsky came up with the save to end the shootout, and Florida improved to 14-1-0 at home.

 Husso was playing in back-to-back games for the first time this season since St. Louis goalie Jordan Binnington entered the NHL’s COVID-19 protocol after testing positive for the coronavirus.